What Happens in Rehab for Drug and Alcohol Addiction?

 What Happens in Rehab Before Treatment

-In most cases, you will follow a specific intake structure designed to give your counselor, therapist, and doctor’s the information they need to treat you appropriately.
+In most cases, you will follow a specific intake structure design.
+This is to give your counselor, therapist, and doctor the information they need to treat you appropriately.

 What to Expect in Rehab

-This is often considered to be the most difficult period of recovery, because you must overcome the strongest cravings, experience withdrawal symptoms, and begin to learn coping skills that will help you to remain clean or sober.
-After detox, you will begin to work with a therapist or trained addiction counselor who will help you to begin to overcome cravings and triggers, so that you can learn the tools to remain clean or sober after you leave.
+This is often considered to be the most difficult period of recovery.
+That’s because you must overcome the strongest cravings and you’ll experience withdrawal symptoms.
+After that, you begin to learn coping skills that will help you to remain clean or sober.
+After detox, you will begin to work with a therapist or trained addiction counselor.
+This is the person who will help you to begin to overcome cravings and triggers so that you can learn the tools to remain clean or sober after you leave.

 Early abstinence typically involves moving through detox, beginning to learn new life skills, and learning to see your addiction in context as something that is treatable.

-Your maintaining abstinence stage will typically include skills development, coping skills, stress management, anger management, relaxation, self efficiency, nutrition, exercise, and other tools which you can use to build a healthy lifestyle.
+Your maintaining abstinence stage will typically include skills development, coping skills, stress management, anger management, and relaxation.
+You’ll also learn self-efficiency, nutrition, and exercise.
+You will find all sorts of tools that you can use to build a healthy lifestyle.

 In addition to continuing therapy you can expect to learn:

-Discharge is typically 30-90 days after intake, but may extend as long as 18 months after intake.
-This is when you leave rehab completely and move into an aftercare program or sober house, seek out group support, and take up the responsibility of maintaining your substance free life on your own.
+Discharge is typically 30-90 days after intake.
+However, it may extend as long as 18 months after intake.
+This is when you leave rehab completely.
+You might move into an aftercare program or sober house.
+At this point, you will seek out a support group and take up the responsibility of maintaining your substance-free life on your own.

 How Does Rehab Work